- Start date: 1 August 2021

 - End date: 31 December 2023

-- Value: £3.4m funded by National Institute for Health Research (NIHR)
+- Funder: National Institute for Health and Care Research (NIHR)

 - Partners and collaborators: ELAROS, Athena CX